-14 Total terms enrolled is a simple count of NSC data rows in the year following high school graduation and generally ranges from zero to three.
+16 All appendices are available at the end of this article as it appears in JPAM online.
+Go to the publisher's website and use the search engine to locate the article at http://onlinelibrary.wiley.com.
+Total terms enrolled is a simple count of NSC data rows in the year following high school graduation and generally ranges from zero to three.
 Very few students have larger values, likely due to measurement error or idiosyncratic enrollment patterns, such as dual enrollment (which is infrequent in the data).
 These regressions omit an additional year (2014) as in this year the total terms enrolled was overwritten and includes multiple years of data, and so cannot be used to identify terms separately from just the first-year enrollment.

-Coordinating Commission, 2016).
+the relative costs of different postsecondary sectors.
+One reason is that the Oregon Promise delivers little actual aid to low-income students, being a last-dollar scholarship layered on top of existing federal and state need-based grant programs.
+The mean award payment was only \$653 in the first semester; a low-income student with full tuition coverage would have received significantly less (Higher Education Coordinating Commission, 2016).
 Applicants are now subject to a maximum EFC limit, preventing the highest-income students from receiving aid, which may partly explain why the program has smaller impacts on four-year attendance in year two.
-Although the College Board data does not contain students EFC or precise income data, eliminating the wealthiest 20% from eligibility does not appear capable of explaining all the shifts in sectoral enrollment between the first two cohorts.
+Although the College Board data do not contain students' EFC or precise income data, eliminating the wealthiest 20 percent from eligibility does not appear capable of explaining all the shifts in sectoral enrollment between the first two cohorts.
 Students may also be unaware of the exact award amount, as Oregon surveys (Hodara et al., 2017), as well as previous research (Dynarski et al., 2018), posit that many students have insufficient knowledge of how financial aid programs operate.
-Students might overestimate the value of the award if they are not familiar with their likely award amount or the notion of "last-dollar" scholarships, and be more responsive than they would be given perfect information on the true value.
-Thus Oregon's promotion of community college enrollment as valued may explain some of the enrollment shifts for students sensitive to state-designated preferences or promotional campaigns.
+Students might overestimate the value of the award if they are not familiar with their likely award amount or the notion of "last-dollar" scholarships and be more responsive than they would be given perfect information on the true value.
+Thus, Oregon's promotion of community college enrollment as valued may explain some of the enrollment shifts for students sensitive to state-designated preferences or promotional campaigns.